superluminar-io/super-eks/README.md

 - We use [architecture decision records](https://github.com/joelparkerhenderson/architecture_decision_record/blob/master/adr_template_by_michael_nygard.md).
 See [here](docs/decisions) for the decisions made so far.
 - We use the [AWS Cloud Development Kit (CDK)](github.com/aws-cdk/cdk)

+## FAQ

+Frequently asked questions are answered here.

+### What do you mean by "batteries included"?

+[Batteries included](https://www.python.org/dev/peps/pep-0206/#batteries-included-philosophy) is a term that comes from the philosophy behind the Python programming language.
+It means, that __super-eks__ ships with all necessary parts.
+You don't need additional things, like in this case Helm charts, manifests etc. apart from the workload you want to run on Kubernetes.

+### Why did you choose to include component X?

+We try to include components, that are seen as community standards.
+On the other hand we choose components, that work best in combination with AWS.

+### Where are the advanced settings?
+I want to do things differently!

+__super-eks__ makes some decisions for you.
+If you want an expert setup maybe __super-eks__ isn't for you.
+If you believe core functionality is missing please open a GitHub issue.